bart-de-jonge/goto-fail/README.md

 This is the Context project of the team 'goto fail;'.
 This project aims to improve the workflow and overall productivity of the scripting and production at 'Polycast'.

+## Other repository
+This repository contains the scripting application of the project, the webserver/webapp part can be found at `https://github.com/bartdejonge1996/goto-fail-webserver`.

 ## Tests, checkstyle and coverage
 Our tests can be run using the maven command `mvn test`.
 Checkstyle can be run using the maven command `mvn validate`.
 For now we don't have any automatic coverage generation, but we will fix this in the future.
 Coverage can be calculated using EclEmma or the built-in coverage tool in IntelliJ